20 May–2 June 2017

 Day 7 After early morning birding, we will exit through the Taroko National Park's east gate, turn south to Hualien and drive along Taiwan's scenic east coast, crossing the Tropic of Cancer to Taitung city.
 Styan's Bulbul is common on the east side of the mountains, but we must be wary of hybrids between Light-vented and Styan's Bulbuls!
 Near Chihshiang, we will look for the endemic Taiwan subspecies of the familiar, but native and wild, Ring-necked Pheasant.
 Night at mid elevation in Chihpen Forest Recreation Area.

 Day 8 The morning will be spent birding locally.
-New birds might include Dusky Fulvetta, Oriental Cuckoo, White-bellied Pigeon, Ferruginous Flycatcher and Emerald Dove.
+New birds may include Dusky Fulvetta, Oriental Cuckoo, White-bellied Pigeon, Ferruginous Flycatcher and Emerald Dove.
 We must also be alert for the introduced Javan and Jungle Mynas, which are becoming common and, unfortunately, are gradually displacing the native Crested Myna, an endemic subspecies.
 Around midday we will transfer to Taitung Airport and board a 19-seat Daily Air plane for the twenty-minute flight to Lanyu (Orchid) Island, which lies about 90 kilometres to the east of the southern tip of Taiwan.
 Most of Lanyu's inhabitants are aboriginal Yami people, whose culture is closer to that of the Philippines than that of Taiwan.
 After transferring to our accommodation, we will spend the rest of the day birding on this fascinating island.
 The birds of Lanyu Island are very different from those of its large neighbour and we will concentrate on looking for the specialities: Philippine (Brown) Cuckoo-dove, Japanese (Black) Paradise-flycatcher, Brown-eared Bulbul and Lowland White-eye.
 After dark we will search for the endemic Lanyu Island subspecies of Ryukyu Scops-owl.
 Overnight in the village of Hungtou.
 Please note, bad weather or military manoeuvres in the area could cause cancellation of the Lanyu portion of the tour.

 Day 9 Most of the morning will be spent birding on Lanyu Island, and then we will catch the midday ferry back to Taiwan.
 The two-and-a-half hour crossing will give us the opportunity to seawatch, with Streaked and Wedge-tailed Shearwaters being the most realistic targets and Bonin Petrel, Bulwer's Petrel and Swinhoe's Storm-petrel requiring a large slice of luck.
 After docking at Pingtung we will reunite with our bus and proceed to Taiwan's tropical far south, where we will spend the night in Kenting.

 Day 10 Early morning local birding at Long Luan Tan Lake, which is part of Kenting National Park, could produce Ruddy-breasted Crake, White-breasted Waterhen and other wetland species.
 Late northward-bound migrants are also possible in this area, as they are attracted from a great distance by the distinctively-shaped mountain, Taichienshan.
 To the north, in the Tainan-Chiku area, we may find a few lingering Black-faced Spoonbills, although most of the wintering flock will have departed for the breeding grounds.
-Chinese Egret is also possible here; it is a rare transient in Taiwan.
+Chinese Egret is also possible here although it is a rare transient in Taiwan.
 Night in Tainan.